Milk In Your Coffee - Which Milks Best Enhance Your Brew

 In classic roasts…

-Since most plant based milks contain less protein than dairy milks, the acidic flavors in coffee aren’t as easily hidden when using these selections.
+Since most plant-based milks contain less protein than dairy milks, the acidic flavors in coffee aren’t as easily hidden when using these selections.
 Therefore, typical light roasts don’t always pair as well with oat milk.

 Lifeboost light roast, on the other hand, though noted as bright and acidic, still has a lower acid content than other light, underdeveloped brews.
 So, oat milk can be a nice addition, especially due to its mild taste.